Journal of Philosophy of the University of Costa Rica

 Current Issue

-The Journal of Philosophy of the University of Costa Rica is the publication of the Costa Rican philosophical community and is produced under the auspices of the School of Philosophy and the Institute of Philosophical Research of the University of Costa Rica.
+The Journal of Philosophy of the University of Costa Rica is the publication of the Costa Rican philosophical community and is produced under the auspices of the Department of Philosophy and the Institute of Philosophical Research of the University of Costa Rica.
 It was founded in 1957, making it one of the oldest periodicals devoted to philosophy in the Americas.
 Since its founding, it has published philosophical contributions from all philosophical traditions without interruption, and its pages have featured articles and studies by thinkers of the stature of Roderick Chisholm, George Santayana, Gerhard Funke, Ernest Lepore, Anna Teresa Tymieniecka, Dieter Wyss, Bob Hale, Peter Asquith, Herbert Csef, Bernhard Waldenfels, Rodolfo Mondolfo, and Angel Cappelletti, among many others.
 In addition, it has published previously unpublished translations of important documents such as Richard Wisser's interview with Heidegger and part of the correspondence between Dilthey and Husserl.

 The philosophical breadth of the journal reflects a tradition of the Costa Rican philosophical community, which has historically cultivated a wide range of philosophical perspectives, including European, Anglo-Saxon, and Latin American.